MychoTormes/ECE2112_PA1/README.md

 # ECE2112_PA1: INTRODUCTION TO PYTHON PROGRAMMING

+## ALPHABET SOUP PROBLEM
-ALPHABET SOUP PROBLEM: Create a function that takes a string and returns a string with its letters in alphabetical order.
+Create a function that takes a string and returns a string with its letters in alphabetical order.

-The function that I created:

-# Function
+Example:
+alphabet_soup(“hello”) ➞ ehllo

+alphabet_soup(“hacker”) ➞ acehkr

+## Background
 def alphabet_soup(n):

     # sorting letter alphabetically